The Knuckledragger’s Guide

 Allostatic Load?

 There are a multitude of elements that determine an individual’s allostatic load.
-Prior history of TBI, childhood trauma and genetic variables play a significant role.
+Prior history of Traumatic Brain Injury (TBI), childhood trauma and genetic variables play a significant role.
 Prolonged stress, sleep deprivation (shift work) and trauma all contribute to our allostatic load as First Responders.

 How To Determine